wavelab/wave_geometry/README.md

 ## How to use in your CMake project

-Once libwave has been either installed or exported by CMake, it can be used in your project's `CMakeLists.txt` file as follows:
+Once wave_geometry has been either installed or exported by CMake, it can be used in your project's `CMakeLists.txt` file as follows:

 ```cmake